What is Borax?

 Is borax safe as a cleaner?
 Let’s find out.

 - Used as an aid to your carpet cleaning machine.
 Just add 1/2 cup of borax sodium tetraborate per gallon of water.
-See a more detailed recipe in the next subtopic.
+See a more detailed recipe in the “Other DIY Recipes Using Borax” subtopic.

-- Pour one box of sodium borate powder into the toilet bowl and leave overnight.
-You’ll see amazing results the next day!
+- Borax makes a great toilet bowl cleaner.
+Pour one box of sodium borate powder into the toilet and leave overnight.
+You’ll see amazing bathroom results the next day!

 - Clean mold and mildew.
 Mix one cup of borax with one quart of hot water.
 Pour into a spray bottle.
 Spray on mold and mildew until it is saturated.
 Wait several hours, then rinse thoroughly.